Year of Call: 2001

 Anna undertakes the full range of clinical negligence and personal injury work.
 Her parallel employment and discrimination practice means that she has unusually extensive advocacy experience for a barrister of her call in this area.

 Anna's clinical negligence practice has expanded in recent years.
-She has acted as junior counsel in a range of medically complex and high value claims involving spinal injury, spinal surgery and negligent cancer treatment.
-As sole counsel, she has been instructed in claims arising from negligent spinal, hip and bariatric surgery, negligent performance of an episiotomy, and a number of claims relating to the development of severe pressure sores.
-In the recent case of Crossman v St George's Healthcare NHS Trust (High Court), Anna successfully established causation on conventional principles where non-negligent surgery, which had been performed three months earlier than it should have been owing to a negligent failure to follow a conservative management plan, resulted in nerve root injury.
+She has acted as junior counsel in a range of medically complex and high value claims involving spinal injury, spinal surgery, negligent cancer treatment and delay in treating severe brain injury.
+As sole counsel, she has been instructed in claims arising from negligent spinal, hip and bariatric surgery, cauda equina, delay in diagnosing spinal infection and spinal tumours, delay in cancer diagnosis and a number of claims relating to the development of severe pressure sores.
+She also has experience of fatal accident claims in the context of clinical negligence.
+Anna has a particular interest in complex causation issues.
+In 2016, she successfully established causation on conventional principles where non-negligent surgery, which had been performed three months earlier than it should have been owing to a negligent failure to follow a conservative management plan, resulted in nerve root injury (Crossman v St George's Healthcare NHS Trust (HC)).

 Anna has experience of all kinds of personal injury litigation, including road traffic and highway accidents, employer's liability and occupational disease, occupier's liability, fatal accidents and Protection from Harassment Act claims.
 Her employment law practice makes her particularly suited to "crossover" personal injury claims relating to modern slavery and harassment at work.

-"An excellent barrister to work with and is technically excellent" Legal 500 2019
+Legal 500 2019: "An excellent barrister to work with and is technically excellent."

 Ranked as one of ten most highly regarded junior employment counsel in Who's Who Legal 2017: "Anna is very impressive, very pragmatic and commercial.
 She is responsive to enquiries, and very easy and pleasant to deal with.
 She has good client-handling skills, even under serious pressure."

-"She wins the totally unwinnable cases and works so hard for her clients" Legal 500 2015
+Legal 500 2015: "She wins the totally unwinnable cases and works so hard for her clients."

-"well respected for her work on cutting-edge discrimination cases....'personable and intelligent, she has a practical attitude and can really progress a case'" Chambers UK 2015
+Chambers UK 2015: "well respected for her work on cutting-edge discrimination cases....'personable and intelligent, she has a practical attitude and can really progress a case'."

-"'she is a specialist in the discrimination field', who 'has a tremendous ability to simplify complex legal issues and convey them to the layman'" Chambers UK 2014
+Chambers UK 2014: "'she is a specialist in the discrimination field', who 'has a tremendous ability to simplify complex legal issues and convey them to the layman'."

 APPOINTMENTS AND MEMBERSHIPS